 The Phyllidiella zeylanica is a dorid nudibranch, a marine gastropod mollusk.
 They were first described in Sri Lanka by Keelart in 1859 hence the name Zeylonika.
 They are known as the Ceylon Phyllidiella in some areas.
+In Tanzanian waters they are probably the most commonly seen Nudibranch.

 Phyllidiella zeylanica have an elongated oval shape and rows of tubercles running longitudinally around the body, curving to meet on the anterior and posterior.
-The colour varies greatly in Tanzania from a dull purple to a slightly brighter pink purple.
-Black lines which are not always continuous line the body between the rows of tubercles.
+The color varies greatly in Tanzania from a dull purple to a slightly brighter pink purple.
+Black lines which are not always continuous, line the body between the rows of tubercles.
 The rhinophores are black and are retractable as can be seen in the images below.
 A black longitudinal stripe is present on the sole of the foot.
 They grow up to 12 centimeters in length but they are usually smaller.

 IN THE WILD